adlnet/adl-moodle/README.md

 Use the admin credentials you set in .env to login, then finish setting up your Moodle site.

+## Installing the cmi5 Plugin

+Download the [cmi5 plugin repo](https://github.com/adlnet/Moodle-mod_cmi5launch) as a zip file, then upload this as a Moodle plugin.

 ## Upgrading

 1. Backup the database (scripts/backup.sh)